Saoirse555/BusynessNYCGroup8/README.md

 # BusynessNYC
-To see how busy certain stuff.
+To check how busy NYC is at a certain time